rmariano/itarch/posts/descriptors-decorators.rst

 Decorate a class method
 ^^^^^^^^^^^^^^^^^^^^^^^

-Imagine we have a very simple decorator, that does nothing but change the text, wrapping what the original function receives:
+Imagine we have a very simple decorator, that does nothing but returning a text, with what the original function returns:

 .. code:: python
-   :number-lines:

     class decorator:
         def __init__(self, func):